 How to Choose an Executive Assistant Agency: 12-Point CEO Checklist

 Choosing an executive assistant agency is not just about comparing hourly rates or finding someone who can help with admin.
-The right agency should give you a vetted executive assistant, a clear onboarding process, quality management, backup support, confidentiality standards, and a working model that removes management overhead instead of adding more of it.
+The right agency should give you a vetted executive assistant, a clear onboarding process, quality management, backup support, confidentiality standards, and a working model that removes overhead rather than adding it.

 An executive assistant agency is a managed service that sources, vets, matches, and supports executive assistants for CEOs, founders, leadership teams, and business owners.
-Unlike a freelance marketplace or direct hire, a strong EA agency should provide more than access to talent; it should also manage onboarding, quality control, backup coverage, performance support, confidentiality, and continuity.
+Unlike a freelance marketplace or direct hire, a strong EA agency should provide more than access to talent; it should also manage quality, continuity, and client-side complexity so those responsibilities don’t land back on the executive.

-The best executive assistant agencies seamlessly take over your calendar, inbox, and travel management, along with stakeholder communication, research, meeting preparation, document work, and operational follow-through without making you responsible for hiring, training, and managing another person from scratch.
+The best executive assistant agencies seamlessly take over your calendar, inbox, and travel management, along with stakeholder communication, research, meeting preparation, document work, and operational follow-through without making you responsible for hiring, training, and managing another person directly.

 The 12-Point Checklist for Choosing an Executive Assistant Agency